Can a Nonprofit Get SBA Loans From The Government

 - No collateral or personal guarantees required

-- No cost to set up the line and no cost when line not being used
+- No cost to set up the line and no cost when the line is not being used

-- Easy to get in place with a no-obligation 2-minute online application
+- Easy to get in place credit line with a no-obligation 2-minute online application

 - Online customer web portal to request funds, track payments, schedule payoff